 - unedited, unpublished writing sample – The writing sample can be any document, provided it has been edited only by you.
 (Thus, you should not submit final, published versions of materials that have been edited by others.)
 Writing samples should not be longer than 10 pages.
 Excerpts are perfectly acceptable.
 The writing sample must be in English.
 If the sample was translated into English, translation must have been done by the author.
 The writing sample may treat any subject, but should reflect your interest in experience in the field of human rights, as well as your writing abilities.

-- official law or graduate school transcript (applicants in one-year graduate programs should supply an undergraduate transcript with a list of their graduate school courses) – Official transcripts are stamped or signed documents from your university telling us what grades/marks and degrees you earned.
+- official law or graduate school transcript (applicants currently in one-year graduate programs should supply an undergraduate transcript with a list of their graduate school courses) – Official transcripts are stamped or signed documents from your university telling us what grades/marks and degrees you earned.
 These documents should be scanned and attached to your e-mail application.
 Please do not include copies of diplomas or degree certificates, as these do not tell us what grades or marks you received in your classes.
 Please note that if transcripts of your graduate work are not yet available, you must include an official transcript of your undergraduate work and an official letter from your graduate program confirming your enrollment.